Microscopes

 - Eyepiece - Also known as the ocular.
 The eyepiece consists of a series of lenses mounted on a barrel and placed in the eyepiece sleeve.
 It works with the objective lens to magnify.

-- Condensing Lens - The condensing lens concentrates light on to the specimen being examined.
+- Condensing Lens – The condensing lens concentrates light on the specimen being examined.
 A rotary variable-aperture diaphragm allows for different light intensities.